cjv/scrobbledashboard/README.md

-# Courtney Heard - Music Listening Dashboard
+# Scrobble Dashboard - My Music Listening Dashboard

 A full-stack web application for visualizing and analyzing personal Last.fm listening data.
 Upload your Last.fm JSON exports to get detailed insights into your music consumption patterns.